pythoninchemistry/chem_data_analysis_jupyter/paper/paper.md

 # Author Contributions

-B.J.M. developed the course with input from F.D.
+B.J.M. developed the course with input from F.D and A.R.M..
 B.J.M., F.D., and A.R.M. wrote the paper.

 # Acknowledgements